Differences in EEG brain connectivity during language processing in 3-month-old infants at risk for autism spectrum disorder

-In the general population 1–2% of children develop ASD.
-However, up to 20% of children that have a familial risk, defined as having at least one older sibling with ASD, meet criteria for ASD.
+In the general population, 1–2 percent of children develop ASD.
+However, up to 20 percent of children that have a familial risk, defined as having at least one older sibling with ASD, meet criteria for ASD.
 Previous research has shown that language development is a shared affected domain among many children with ASD and other neurodevelopmental disabilities.
 Studying the neural networks underlying language processing in early infancy may help to determine the exact timing and mechanisms underlying atypical developmental trajectories and potentially identify early neural markers of ASD and language delay.

 Brain region connectivity was measured in the form of phase coherence in the theta (4–6 Hz) and alpha (6–12 Hz) frequency bands.
 Phase coherence is a measure of synchronization between two signals of the same frequency, and it quantifies the extent to which the two frequencies share a constant oscillating frequency and phase difference.
 Neuronal sources share information by oscillating with high phase coherence.

 Behavioral measures were later assessed in the same infants at age 18-months.
 Developmental abilities and language skills were also evaluated using the Mullen Scales of Early Learning test and the MacArthur Communicative Development Inventory Words and Gestures checklist (n = 54).
 Infants were divided into two groups based on their ASD symptoms at 18 months which were assessed using the Autism Diagnostic Observation Scale Toddler Module, ASD-concern (n = 14) and No-ASD-concern (n = 49).